ourcodingclub/ourcodingclub.github.io/_tutorials/data-manip-efficient.md

 3. You can tweak `dplyr`'s function `group_by()` to act as a loop without having to write one, following it by `do()`

 <br>

+## Eager to learn even more data manipulation functions?
+We have it covered in our [Advanced Data Manipulation tutorial]({{ site.baseurl }}/tutorials/data-manip-creative-dplyr/)!

 <section id="portfolio-work" style="background-color: #98dee2; padding-bottom:20px">
 <div class="content-new-streams">